 It’s easier than ever before to visit Yunnan on a China vacation.
 The province is constantly developing and road and rail infrastructure is rapidly improving.
-Most visitors will fly in through Kunming Changshui International Airport in the province capital or connect from Sichuan to the north or Guangxi to the east.
-River cruises up the Mekong will find port in Jinghong while rail travel connecting from Vietnam will pass through Dali and Lijiang.
+Most visitors will fly in through Kunming Changshui International Airport in the provincial capital or connect from Sichuan to the north of Guangxi to the east.
+River cruises up the Mekong will find a port in Jinghong while rail travel connecting from Vietnam will pass through Dali and Lijiang.

 China and Tibet Travel Information

 Learn about the history and culture of China, the must-try food and drink, and what to pack in your suitcase.
 Read about China's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips and our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering China for yourself.
-Start exploring… book one of our China tours today!
+Start exploring and book one of our China tours today!

 Extend Your Trip

-After your China tour consider taking the time to visit other destinations.
+After your China tour considers taking the time to visit other destinations.
 Goway offers exciting India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.